 5. Teach the child that helping others is something God built us to do: We are God’s workmanship, created to do good works (Eph 2:10).

-Repeat with any chore you wish to train your child to do.
+Repeat with any chore you wish your child to do.

 Talk about it:

 There are many ideas out there for making chores a winning experience!